Parkerjames02/Parkerjames02/README.md

 I like to work on applications that further develop my skills and serves a purpose that favors me.

-I like to primarily use programming languages like C#, Java, and HTML.
+I like to primarily use programming languages like C#, Java, and HTML but I use many others.

 I use applications like Figma, Visual Studio, Visual Studio Code, and IntelliJ to build my applications.